waleedhad/AudioMuse-AI-cuda_12.2/README.md

         *   Output: Each of these models outputs a probability score (typically the probability of the positive class in a binary classification, e.g., the likelihood the track is 'danceable').
 This provides a nuanced understanding of various moods and characteristics beyond the primary tags.

 5.  **Feature Vector Preparation for Clustering (`score_vector` function):**
-    Before the actual clustering can occur, all the extracted and predicted features are meticulously assembled and transformed into a single numerical vector for each track.
+    When not using embeddings directly for clustering, all the extracted and predicted features are meticulously assembled and transformed into a single numerical vector for each track using the `score_vector` function.
 This is a critical step for machine learning algorithms:
     *   **Normalization:** Tempo and the calculated average energy are normalized to a 0-1 range using configured minimum/maximum values (`TEMPO_MIN_BPM`, `TEMPO_MAX_BPM`, `ENERGY_MIN`, `ENERGY_MAX`).
 This ensures these features have a comparable scale.
     *   **Normalization:**
         *   Tempo (BPM) and the calculated average energy per sample are normalized to a 0-1 range.
 This is achieved by scaling them based on predefined minimum and maximum values (e.g., `TEMPO_MIN_BPM = 40.0`, `TEMPO_MAX_BPM = 200.0`, `ENERGY_MIN = 0.01`, `ENERGY_MAX = 0.15` from `config.py`).
 Normalization ensures that these features, which might have vastly different original scales, contribute more equally during the initial stages of vector construction.